-Unless, otherwise agreed by Council, coordinates should be related to Geocentric Datum Australia GDA94 or the MGA94 derived from it.
+Unless, otherwise agreed by Council, coordinates should be related to Geocentric Datum Australia GDA 2020 or the MGA 2020 derived from it or their successor updates.

 6.3.4 Standard Details

 All construction details should, so far as reasonably practicable, comply with Council's standard drawings.
 Where special structures or modifications to standard drawings are required, Council will expect details of the works to be submitted with the detailed construction plans for detailed design approval.